901 Day and Labor Day 2019: How To Celebrate In Memphis

 September 1 is almost upon us, Memphians and Memphis lovers!
-This year’s 901 Day is handily on Labor Day weekend, so there are plenty of ways to celebrate and observe this most sacred of unofficial holidays.
+901 Day is luckily on Labor Day weekend, so there are plenty of ways to celebrate and observe this most sacred of unofficial holidays.
 Here’s the start of your list of things to do in Memphis on Labor Day / 901 Day.

 Some of these events are specifically for 901 Day, and some are simply fun events happening over that weekend.
 If you have any to add, please submit them to the calendar here.

-Delta Fair & Music Festival: Friday August 31 (goes through Sept.
-9)
+Delta Fair & Music Festival: Friday August 30 – September 8, prices vary, all ages/kid-friendly

 “At the Agricenter!”
 Music, food, rides, weird celebrities, and all the fun you expect kicks off on Labor Day weekend.
 Get tix.